matta-ed/drupal-module-auto-menu/sopa_auto_menu/README.txt

 Functions

-Auto Menu automatically creates or updates menu items for the selected content types even when the user has no administer menus permissions.
+SOPA Auto Menu automatically creates or updates menu items for the selected content types even when the user has no administer menus permissions.

 The module provides a simple administrative interface for selecting the content types that the above functionality is applied to.